You can get funding for studying abroad from a range of sources.

 - Bank details form

 You may also need to complete an online language test.

 You will then be paid 80% of the grant up front.
 The final 20% will be paid to you upon completion of the placement and submission of the following:

 - End of placement language test

 - Case study submission – written, video, photo, blog

 If the length of your study period changes or you do not complete your study abroad, you must inform the and may be required to pay back all or part of the award.

 Impact of Brexit

-Funding is subject to Goldsmiths receiving Erasmus grants from the UK National Agency.
+Goldsmiths has Erasmus funding and partnership agreements in place for 2021-22 and in some cases for 2022-23.
 Please visit our Erasmus page for the latest information on Goldsmiths participation in Erasmus and any impact of Brexit.

 Students should also keep updated on any changes to immigration requirements relating to their overseas placement as a result of Brexit.
-Please consult gov.uk/foreign-travel-advice and gov.uk/guidance/passport-rules-for-travel-to-europe-after-brexit.
+Please consult our Immigration and visa page for more information.